adamvinueza/binheap/README.md

 The second property is known as the _heap property_, and it's rather abstract, so a couple of examples may help make it clear.

-Suppose we're storing numbers in a binary heap and we want the numbers ordered so that when we want to pull numbers out, we always get the largest one.
+Suppose we have a bunch of numbers and want to always pull out the largest number from the bunch.
 Then if _i_ and _j_ are stored in the heap and _i_ is the parent of _j_, _i_ cannot be less than _j_.

-Or suppose we're storing items from a grocery store so that the cheapest item is always retrieved first.
+Or suppose we have items from a grocery store and always want the cheapest item to be the first item available.
 Then if _i_ and _j_ are items in the heap and _i_ is the parent of _j_, then _i_ cannot be more expensive than _j_.

-Or perhaps you have color samples and you want to always get the darkest sample in the bunch.
+Or perhaps we have color samples and we want to always get the darkest sample in the bunch.
 Then _i_ cannot to be lighter than _j_ if _i_ is _j_'s parent.

 These examples show it doesn't matter _what_ you're ordering or what particular